mridul-chavan/PyTorch-Deep-Learning/README.md

 # PyTorch-Deep-Learning
-PyTorch for Deep Learning: PyTorch: Zero to GANs is an FREE online certification course that provides a coding first introduction to deep learning using the PyTorch framework.
+PyTorch for Deep Learning: A coding first introduction to deep learning using the PyTorch framework.

 Task 1 : All about torch.tensor , introduction to tensors and PyTorch documentation